 For the print-based version of the CASAS Math GOALS Series, the Form 900M Math GOALS Appraisal is the only permitted appraisal.
 The appraisal has 20 questions and takes about 30 minutes to complete.

-Providers are not required to document locator or appraisal test results in TEAMS but are required to maintain documentation of the in the participant’s file.
+Providers are not required to document locator or appraisal test results in TEAMS but are required to maintain documentation of the paper-based appraisal in the participant’s file.

 Parallel Forms